Unfortunately certain medical conditions as well as medications are the main culprits when it comes to our eyes drying out.

 - Eye Problems - Some people are born with structural problems within their eyes, and some people begin experiencing eye problems as they grow older.
 In some cases, eyelids don’t close properly which allows for excessive tear evaporation.
 Other cases involve problems with the tear ducts not producing tears.
 Poor blink functions can also decrease the continuous spread of your tears throughout your eyes, which helps keep them moist.

 - LASIK – Refractive eye surgeries such as laser-assisted in-situ keratomileusis (LASIK) also may cause decreased tear production and dry eyes.
 Symptoms of dry eyes related to these procedures are usually temporary.

-Medications That Cause Dry Eyes
+Which Medications Cause Dry Eyes?

 Unfortunately when we take medications for one reason or another, they have side effects.
 There are numerous different medications that can either increase the dryness of your eyes, or cause your eyes to dry out.
 People respond differently to medications where one person might have no side effects and another taking the same medication will have several complications.
 Here’s a look at some of the different medications that have been reported to cause dry eyes:

 - Antihistamines - Antihistamines and decongestants may help reduce allergies, but studies show that these drugs also contribute to decrease of tear film production.
 Zyrtec and Claritin are the most popular antihistamines used.

 - Antidepressants - Antidepressants are known to cause ocular drying, or the drying of your eyes.
 Celexa, Lexepro, Zoloft, Wellbutrin, and Paxil are all antidepressants that have reportedly made conditions worse.